-This runbook defines the repeatable process for signing bundled modules and verifying signatures in SpecFact CLI.
+This runbook defines the repeatable process for signing official workflow bundles and verifying signatures in SpecFact CLI.

 Key Placement